-FROM: Beverly Adamo Director of Administrative Services
+FROM: Beverly Adamo

+Director of Administrative Services

-The Finance and Administration Committee recommends the Board of Directors approve Resolution 08-2015 adopting Rules of Conduct for LAVTA Vehicles, Facilities and Properties.
+Staff recommends that the Administration and Budget Committee recommend to the Board of Directors approve Resolution 08-2015 adopting Rules of Conduct for LAVTA Vehicles, Facilities and Properties.

 The Livermore Amador Valley Transit Authority's (LAVTA) vehicles, facilities, and properties are intended to provide public transportation services for the benefit of the general public.
 To maintain public transportation services that are orderly, safe, secure, comfortable and convenient, the LAVTA Board of Directors approved Resolution 20-2009 Rules of Conduct for Passengers to regulate conduct occurring on LAVTA vehicles.
 This also incorporated Resolution No. 14-2008, Unacceptable Passenger Carry-on Possessions, part of CalTIP's Transit System Safety Program Plan (SSPP).
 The SSPP document provides a comprehensive list of hazardous materials that are deemed to create an unreasonable risk to health and safety or property when being transported, thus they are not allowed on LAVTA vehicles, facilities or properties, i.e., explosives, weapons, fireworks, gasoline, poisons or equipment containing hazardous fuels (lawn mowers, chain saws, etc).